 Hwy 401, Old Wire Rd. & Sallie McNair Rd., Wagram

-The present hexagonal building was constructed of hand-molded local bricks, and it was within these walls that society members publicly avowed abstinence from strong drink, debated public issues, and shared views of the literature of the age.
-Notice, at the apex of the roof, is the symbolic upturned chalice mounted on a Holy Bible.
+The upturned chalice mounted on a Holy Bible adorn the top of the building.
 Both pieces were reputedly shot down by Sherman’s unruly troops during his Carolinas campaign at the end of the War Between the States.